irvinrangelc/angular-with-dynamic-components/README.md

 # Angular with Dynamic Components

-Dynamic Components (Lazy loaded) implementing a component outlet.
+Dynamic Components in Angular (Lazy loaded) implementing a component outlet.
+Do you want to dynamically load components using a region-based or maybe a feature-based approach?

 ## Quick Start